trzsz/trzsz-ssh/README.en.md

   ```
   Host xxx
       #!!
 UdpMode yes
       #!!
+TsshdPath ~/go/bin/tsshd
+      #!!
 UdpPort 61000-62000
       #!!
-TsshdPath ~/go/bin/tsshd
+UdpAliveTimeout 86400
   ```

 - The `tssh` plays the role of `ssh` on the client side, and the `tsshd` plays the role of `sshd` on the server side.

 - The `tssh` will first login to the server normally as an ssh client, and then run a new `tsshd` process on the server.

-- The `tsshd` process listens on a random udp port between 61000 and 62000 (can be customized by `UdpPort`), and sends its port number and a secret key back to the `tssh`process over the ssh channel.
-The ssh connection is then shut down, and the`tssh`process communicates with the`tsshd` process over udp.
+- The `tsshd` process listens on a random udp port between 61000 and 62000 (can be customized by `UdpPort`), and sends its port number and a secret key back to the `tssh` process over the ssh channel.
+The ssh connection is then shut down, and the `tssh` process communicates with the `tsshd` process over udp.

+- The `tsshd` process will exit if the network is disconnected for more than 24 hours by default, and no longer support reconnection.
+This can be adjusted by modifying the configuration `UdpAliveTimeout` in seconds.

 - The `tsshd` supports `QUIC` protocol and `KCP` protocol (the default is `QUIC`), which can be specified on the command line (such as `-oUdpMode=KCP`), or configured as follows: